jtencha/mathquiz/README.md

 # mathquiz
-Notice: The front-end html/css was designed by my father because I don't know html/css that well.
-Python is all done by me.
+Front end HTML and CSS is designed with the help of my father, and python is done by me.
 I tried to make this program a lot more readable than some of my others :kek:

 Web Version: